 Mountain biking

-Welcome to mountain biking heaven.
+Welcome to mountain biking and gravel biking heaven.
 The difficulty level for mountain biking in this area mostly ranges from beginner to intermediate, but there are some sections that could be considered expert.
 Getting into the plains there are rolling dirt roads, some with a moderate or steep grade.
 Mountain bikers can ride in for more of a challenge or drive a few miles in, where flatter conditions prevail.

 This area plays host to the "Black Fly Challenge," a mountain bike race between Inlet and Indian Lake that traverses 40 miles of dirt roads and 30 miles of marked trails.